 Fiona Apple’s “The Idler Wheel…” turns 13

-The full title is actually The Idler Wheel Is Wiser Than the Driver of the Screw and Whipping Chords Will Serve You More Than Ropes Will Ever Do
+The Idler Wheel Is Wiser Than the Driver of the Screw and Whipping Chords Will Serve You More Than Ropes Will Ever Do

-Meanwhile, the whipping chords are about self-reliance: “[The “whipping chords” line] relates to (…) the “ounce of prevention is worth a pound of cure” concept. (…) But I read this thing in a nautical book about how when ropes get frayed you’d use the whipping cords to fix the ends.
+Meanwhile, the whipping chords are about self-reliance: “[The whipping chords line] relates to (…) the ‘ounce of prevention is worth a pound of cure’ concept. (…) But I read this thing in a nautical book about how when ropes get frayed you’d use the whipping cords to fix the ends.
 The whole thing of the whipping cords is that (…) no matter how well prepared you are in life, you’re gonna fall down a hole, and if you can fix the frayed ends of things, then you’re better off.”

 “This [album] I love, even though there’s a lot of pain that I went through during the making of it.
 I feel very sure of myself.
 Not that I’m so great, but that I’m right.”

-Her voice is not cushioned by gorgeous piano chords, but rather takes centre stage.
-She speak-sings, chants, yelps, and breathes in a way that sounds almost like she’s trying to calm herself down.
+This is not an easy album.
+Her voice is not cushioned by the usual gorgeous piano chords, but rather takes centre stage.
+She speak-sings, chants, yelps, and breathes, inviting us to participate in her exorcism-like process to making music.
 It’s Apple’s most mature work yet, and she knows it.
 “This [album] I love, even though there’s a lot of pain that I went through during the making of it.”
-She told SPIN magazine, I feel very sure of myself.
+She told SPIN magazine, “I feel very sure of myself.
 Not that I’m so great, but that I’m right”.

 Nowhere is this done more clearly than in Werewolf, which in Fiona’s own words, it was admitting, “Yeah, all the anger that I had toward you was justified, and you are an asshole, but I was a great dance partner, and I brought a lot of that out of you.”